Printer Friendly Version Of

 Department of Sociology

 Minneapolis, Minnesota 55455

 This annual award honors an outstanding recent contribution to the field of sociology of aging and the life course as determined by the Outstanding Publication Award Committee.
 Eligible publications include original research reports, theoretical or methodological developments, and policy-related contributions.
 The outstanding publication can be an article, chapter, or book published within the past three years.
 The committee will consider nominations and self-nominations.
 The award will rotate between a book and an article (or chapter) at least once every three years.
-This year (i.e., for the award that will be given at the 2015 ASA meetings) the committee is considering outstanding articles or chapters.
+Since there have been a book and a paper awarded in the last two years, the 2015 award (i.e., the award that will be given at the 2015 ASA meetings) can go to either a book or an article (or chapter).

 Nominations of publications for the Outstanding Publication Award should be sent to Chair of the Outstanding Publication Award Committee no later than March 1, 2015.
 Eligible nominations are limited to publications appearing from 2012-2014.
 A single author or one of the coauthors must be a SALC member.
 Only SALC members are permitted to make nominations.
 Nominations of publications for the award should be sent to Jacqueline Angel, Chair of the Outstanding Publication Award Committee, at firstname.lastname@example.org.
 Recent award winners are listed at http://www.asanet.org/sections/aging_sections_History.cfm.